 How to Trim a Beard With Scissors

-If your beard is beginning to make its way into longer territory, you will be wanting to think about shaping it with a pair of scissors.
+If your beard is beginning to make its way into the longer territory, you will be wanting to think about shaping it with a pair of scissors.
 Now, it may be tempting to simply leave this job to your barber, but the fact is many men don’t go as often as they would like.
 Learning how to trim your beard with scissors is a must to keep you looking at your beardy best.

 - Firstly, make sure your beard is clean, give it a wash with a little bit of shampoo.
 A clean beard will be easier to work with.
 Then run a comb through it, this will give you an idea of which parts are looking messy.

 - The most important rule to remember about trimming your beard with scissors is to never take off too much too soon.
 You don’t want to be left a shadow of your former self because you went crazy with the scissors.
 Go easy, especially at the start.
 Starting around your chin, work freehand to trim away loose ends.
-Remember that symmetry is key, if you trim one side take an equal amount from the opposite side.
-Continue working your way up from the bottom to your sideburns.
+Remember that symmetry is key if you trim one side take an equal amount from the opposite side.
+Continue working your way up from the bottom of your sideburns.

 - If you are trimming a shorter beard with scissors, comb up against the grain.
 Carefully work your way up the sides, again remembering to pay attention to symmetry.
-With a scissor cut, you will need to use your judgment on length, so a second pair of eyes can be helpful.
+With a scissor cut, you will need to use your judgment on length, so the second pair of eyes can be helpful.